bucs110a0spring22/ch-10-lab-fujikashimada/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+Part A made the enemy move randomly by using random range and outputting a random number between -1 and 1 and using that to see where it moves.
+Part B adds an additional feature to the game.

 #### Unique Feature
- < Describe the unique feature you added >
+ The enemy goes towards the player.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 3

-Grace days remaining: < # >/5
+Grace days remaining: 0/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ The enemy moves a little too fast to be able to actually play the game.

 ## REFERENCES:
- < List any outside resources used >
+ none

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ :)